 In order to achieve this $500k goal in investments I needed to save $90k on average a year for about 5 years since there is often some interest compounding as well.

-If you know that you can set aside $54,000 a year into retirement accounts then you can automate the math but setting aside that $4,500/month – no questions asked.
+If you know that you can set aside $60,000 a year into retirement accounts, then you can automate the math setting aside the appropriate monthly amount.

 Use Your Brokerage Software